 This is why it is so vital to protect your spine and spinal cord.
-Read some real life stories about how spinal damage impacts lives.

 Trauma and your spine

-It can happen to anyone at any time.
+Spinal cord injury can happen to anyone at any time.
 One person sustains a spinal cord injury every four days in Queensland – about 90 people each year.
 There is no cure – prevention is the key.